REN TV: Programming during this phase

-2006—2007.
-"The juice of the TV show"
+"The pure juice of TV airtime" (2006—2007)

-On September 4, 2006, the channel began broadcasting under the updated Russified REN TV brand.
-At the same time, the updated concept of "The juice of television" was launched.
-The leaders and owners of REN TV explained the transition to it primarily by the fact that under the old leadership the channel was distinguished by "vague programming policy and vague impression of the channel".
-The idea of the rebranding belonged to the new owners in the person of RTL Group, and one of the goals of the rebranding was to increase entertainment broadcasting on the TV channel..
-All these changes were negatively perceived by the founder of REN-TV, Irena Lesnevskaya..
+On 4 September 2006, the channel began broadcasting under the updated Russified REN TV brand, now styled in Cyrillic as opposed to Latin.
+At the same time, the updated concept of "the pure juice of TV airtime" was launched.
+The leaders and owners of REN TV explained the transition to it primarily by the fact that under the old leadership the channel was distinguished by a "vague programming policy and a vague impression of the channel".
+The idea of the rebranding was up to RTL Group, and one of the goals of the rebrand was to increase the amount of hours to entertainment programming.
+All these changes were negatively perceived by the founder of REN-TV, Irena Lesnevskaya.

-In the spring of 2007, program director Sergey Spiridonov left the channel. and Sergey Isakov, Deputy General Director of the media holding for Regional development (both held similar positions at TV-3 and Prof-Media holding, respectively).
-With their departure, almost none of the original management team remained in the management of the TV channel..
-Soon, CEO Ralph Siebenahler, whose real involvement in the management of the channel was zero., He is also leaving REN TV, and Alexander Ordzhonikidze, who combined the duties of the head of both the TV company and the channel, took over this post.
-From this point on, the impact RTL Group The pressure on REN TV was minimal: despite the remaining stake, the media group was no longer involved in the operational management of the channel..
-After that, other personnel changes took place at REN TV: in particular, Alexey Abakumov, the former director of Radio Rossiya, became the editor-in-chief of the channel and information service., and the press service was headed by Anton Nazarov.
+In the spring of 2007, program director Sergey Spiridonov and Sergey Isakov, Deputy General Director of the media holding for Regional development (both held similar positions at TV-3 and Prof-Media holding, respectively), left the channel.
+With their departure, almost none of the original management team remained.
+Soon, CEO Ralph Siebenahler, whose real involvement in the management of the channel was zero, also left REN TV and Alexander Ordzhonikidze, who combined the duties of the head of both the TV company and the channel, took over this post.
+From this point on, the impact RTL Group had on REN TV was minimal: despite the remaining stake, the group was no longer involved in the channel's operational management.
+After that, other personnel changes took place at REN TV: in particular, Alexey Abakumov, the former director of Radio Rossiya, became the editor-in-chief of the channel and its news service, and the press service was headed by Anton Nazarov.

-On April 2, 2007, REN TV switched to round-the-clock broadcasting (previously, the channel practiced small technical breaks in broadcasting from 4:55 to 6:00 Moscow time).
-Despite this, until November 2010, REN TV in Moscow went on an official weekly technical break on the night from Monday to Tuesday from 1:45 to 6:00.
-Also, until the end of 2010, part of the nighttime broadcast of REN TV was occupied by a block of announcements, screensavers and chops of the TV channel, relevant in a short period of time (up to a week from the moment of the block's demonstration).
+On 2 April 2007, REN TV switched to 24-hour broadcasting (previously, the channel practiced small technical breaks in broadcasting from 04:55 to 06:00 Moscow time).
+Despite this, until November 2010, REN TV in Moscow went on an official overnight weekly technical break from Monday to Tuesday from 01:45 to 06:00.
+Also, until the end of 2010, part of the nighttime broadcast of REN TV was occupied by a block of promos, bumpers and clips, relevant in a short period of time (up to a week from the moment of the block's demonstration).